 The interview is the toughest and most nerve racking part of the recruitment process – but if you can get through it, you can get through anything.
 But, if you’re super nervous, take a look at our blog for tips on how to ace it!
 So, you’re probably wondering what kind of questions to expect when you attend your HGV Driver interview.
 We have put together the top 6 questions you could be asked.
 If you're wondering what being a HGV Driver entails, click here!

 Shift work is becoming more and more popular throughout the Healthcare industry.
 Although, this flexible approach to working can take its toll on some employees.
 It’s not easy stuff.
 It involves working against your body clock and your natural rhythm.
 However, it has to be done.
 So follow our top tips on how to cope! #1 – Ensure you are getting the right amount of sleep Getting the right amount of sleep between shifts is essential.
 You want to regulate your sleeping pattern as much as possible.
 Whilst you may not be sleeping at the same times each day/night, it is important to at least get the same amount (or close to).
 Ensure you are getting around 7/8 hours sleep! #2 – If you’re on a night shift – don’t eat a heavy meal before hand Sometimes eating a full meal before having to go and do something puts you in that dreaded Food Coma that we can all only deal with after a big roast on a Sunday afternoon!
 Eating a full and heavy meal before going to work can unfortunately do this to you, making your feel tired and giving you fatigue – making you not actually want to work!
 If you are hungry, try eating a lighter meal before your shift and ensure you are prepared with snacks and a meal for your breaks! #3 – Try not to sit down for too long Sitting down when you have an active job is not the best thing to do for too long.
 This is because it can make you feel deflated and sleepy.
 It’s best to be moving around and keeping active to stay awake.
 If you are in a job where you’re sitting down for a majority of the day (like an office job) then it might be a good idea to get up and go for a 5 minute walk around the office or workspace to keep alert!
-If you’re currently looking for work, why not visit our vacancy page by clicking here?
-We are recruiting for Healthcare jobs near you!
+If you’re currently looking for Healthcare work, complete the form below and one of our recruiters will be in touch!
+Form ID:5353

 Standing out from the crowd when you are looking for a new role can often be tough, however with some creativity and determination it is possible to almost guarantee some traction with your job search.
 Check out these examples below for some inspiration to help you land your dream job! #1 - Iris Iris Dudek applied for an internship role with the purrfect confectionary company Candy Kittens, she didn’t just submit a bog standard CV though, she spent lots of time and effort perfecting a perfectly branded Candy Kittens CV that was sure to secure to grab the attention of the hiring team!
 Since applying her application efforts have been recognised by celebrity owner Jamie Laing who shared the application with his 875k instagram followers – a sure fire way to get noticed! #2 - Nina Nina’s dream employer was Airbnb, but after multiple attempts of trying to get a call back, she decided to get creative.
 Nina created an application in the same format as Airbnb’s website and spent time researching how she could make an impact at the company and where there were gaps in the market.
 Nina secured an interview by Tweeting her efforts to the CEO and CMO who were impressed by her creativity. (source: www.resume.com) #3 - Adam Adam Pacitti was a Graduate struggling to land a job.
 He decided to invest in his own future with the little money he had and placed a billboard advertisement with a link to a website hosting his CV and a contact form.
 Adam’s investment and creativity paid off and he was reported to receive 60 interview offers. (source www.resume.com) #4 - Robby Interactive Designer Robby Leonardi’s Interactive fully playable Gaming Resume was sure to get him to the top of the shortlist!
 The game took hirers on a tour of his virtual CV, highlighting his key skills and showcasing his Design capabilities at their best! (www.codegrape.com) #5 - Ryan Ryan Dunkle was applying for roles in the Automotive industry, with experience under his belt he really wanted his application to stand out from the crowd and he managed to persuade more than 10 people to give him a video testimonial about why he should be hired.
 The combination of creativity and authentic social proof of his credentials was a sure fire way for Ryan to secure his next role.
 How will you apply for your next role?
 Whether you go all out with an interactive job application or simply sass up your CV, make sure you stand out from the crowd!